tgfaraon/dos-royale/README.md

 A modern, casino‑inspired reimagining of the classic card game — built with React, TypeScript, Zustand, and a custom game engine.

 ## Overview
-Dos Royale is a fast‑paced, strategic card game designed to capture the feel of real‑world play styles, from high‑roller casino tables to casual home gatherings.
-The project blends a handcrafted game engine with a responsive, mobile‑first interface and a theme‑driven visual design system.
+Dos Royale is a fast‑paced, strategic card game designed to capture the feel of real‑world play styles — from high‑roller casino tables to casual home gatherings.
+It blends a handcrafted game engine with a responsive, mobile‑first interface and a theme‑driven visual design system.

-This repository is intended as both a portfolio centerpiece and a fully playable digital experience.
+This repository serves as both a portfolio centerpiece and a fully playable multiplayer experience, showcasing front‑end engineering depth, state‑management discipline, and polished UI/UX execution.

-## Key Features (in progress)
+## Key Features
 ### Custom Game Engine
-Turn sequencing, combo evaluation, and CPU decision‑making
+Turn sequencing and authoritative state management

+Combo detection and comparison logic

+CPU opponents with multiple difficulty levels

+Realistic timing and decision behavior

-Written entirely in TypeScript
+Written entirely in TypeScript — no external logic libraries

-Designed for clarity, extensibility, and performance

 ### Dynamic Theme System
-Inspired by real casino environments, including:
+Inspired by real casino environments:

 Modern Vegas